South Asian Canadians: Early 20th century

-In an effort to prevent South Asians from immigrating to Canada, the continuous journey regulation was enacted in early 1908.
+In an effort to prevent South Asians from immigrating to Canada, the continuous journey regulation was enacted on January 8, 1908.
+(Note: "Then on January 8, 1908 an Order in Council was passed by the Dominion Government prohibiting the landing of immigrants in Canada unless they came from the country of their origin or citizenship, by a continuous journey on through tickets.")
 The law prohibited any immigrants from landing in Canada "unless they came from the country of their birth or citizenship by a continuous journey, and on through tickets purchased before leaving the country of their birth or citizenship".
 As there was no direct steamship route from British India to Canada, this effectively barred immigration from the subcontinent, while the regulation also prevented Indian soldiers stationed in British Hong Kong and Japan from immigrating to Canada.
+(Note: "However, the Chinese, Japanese and Europeans could still come to Canada on a through ticket purchased in their home country whereas the East Indian could not since there was no direct steamship route between Canada and India.
+The dominion government had succeeded in eliminating the problem without overtly naming the East Indians.")
 Annual immigration figures between 1907–08 and 1908–09 reflected the enactment of the continuous journey regulation: 2,623 persons of Indian origin arrived in Canada during the former fiscal year, declining to six persons during the latter.
 Year-end statistics in 1908 indicated that the South Asian Canadian population stood at 5,179 persons or 0.08 percent of the national population, primarily Punjabi settlers concentrated in British Columbia.
 Many later migrated south to the United States, returned to British India or British Hong Kong, and the 1911 Canadian census later recorded a population decline to 2,342 persons or 0.03 percent of the national population.